mfem/web/src/seminar.md

-When running on large-scale HPC platforms, three of the most common user questions are o How long will my job take? o How many nodes will be required? o Is there anything I can do to make my job run faster?
+When running on large-scale HPC platforms, three of the most common user questions are

++ How long will my job take?

++ How many nodes will be required?

++ Is there anything I can do to make my job run faster?

 Additionally, one might have concerns about storage, post-processing (Will I be able to analyze the results?
 Where?), and queue times.
 This talk will seek to answer several of these questions over a broad range of fluid-thermal problems from the perspective of a Nek5000/RS user.
 We specifically address performance with data for NekRS on several of the DOE's pre-exascale architectures, which feature AMD MI250X or NVIDIA V100 or A100 GPUs.